Olareanu/dynmat-assn/README.md

 - Check queue state with `squeue`
 - Check status files by running `euler_job_status.py` on euler
 - After sims are done, run `euler_odb_extraction` with abaqus CAE then copy those new files back to local machine
+- Optionally run `euler_sendToBox.py` to send files matching some naming scheme straight to the storage box
 - Optionally run `local_plots_from_csv.py` to create some quick graphs out of the newly generated `.csv` files

 Useful euler commands and things to know: